xLightsSequencer/xLights/README.txt

    -- bug(gil)   Rebuild sequence data length when media file is changed.
    -- enh(gil)   Model groups are now indicated with an icon on sequencer grid.
    -- enh(gil)   Morph corner images now have a minimum size so they are always easily seen.
-   -- enh(keithsw) Add music suppport to Tendril effect.
+   -- enh(keith) Add music suppport to Tendril effect.
    -- bug(dkulp) Fix faces not blinking properly.
 Fixes #458
    -- bug(dkulp) DisplayElements panel default display is not sized correctly on Mac.
-Fixes #466 -- bug(dkulp) Check to make sure a model exists before adding it to a sequence -- enh(keithsw) Add VUMeter effect (very much beta in this release.
+Fixes #466 -- bug(dkulp) Check to make sure a model exists before adding it to a sequence -- enh(keith) Add VUMeter effect (very much beta in this release.
 Appearance may change in near future releases.
 Please do not rely on it at this stage)
    -- bug(gil)   Fix selected cells moving into timing area when vertically scrolling.
 Fixes #419.
    -- bug(gil)   Fix arrow keys not moving selection properly which could cause hotkey paste in wrong locations.
 Fixes #432.
    -- bug(gil)   Fix effect duplicating when using arrow keys on grid.
 Fixes #424.